amazon-archives/aws-serverless-appsync-loyalty/README.md

 ![Unicorn Loyalty Shop - Prod](img/13.png)

-You can get Analitycs about usage and revenue from Amazon Pinpoint, all thanks to a couple of lines of code required by the AWS Amplify Analytics component and the to the Pinpoint Project AWS Mobile CLI vreates by default:
+You can get Analitycs about usage and revenue from Amazon Pinpoint, all thanks to a couple of lines of code required by the AWS Amplify Analytics component and the to the Pinpoint Project AWS Mobile CLI creates by default:

 ```javascript
 Analytics.record({